 “You will reap significant savings by adding gap insurance to your current auto insurance policy versus purchasing separate coverage from a car dealer or financing company,” Friedlander says.

-Below is the list of gap insurance based on average annual and monthly rates.
+Below is the list of insurance providers that offer gap coverage based on average annual insurance premiums and monthly rates.

 CompanyAvg.
 Annual RatesAvg.
 Monthly Rates